gikonekos/Space-Panicco-Archive/README.md

 The game uses the **PC-98 internal speaker (BEEP)** for music.

+Music playback may involve components related to **BIO_100%**.

+Details are currently under investigation.

-Music playback uses a C library developed by **BIO_100%**, which produces pseudo-polyphonic sound using rapid arpeggios on the single-channel PC speaker.
+Which produces pseudo-polyphonic sound using rapid arpeggios on the single-channel PC speaker.

 Music data is stored in: